NxPKG/khulnasoft-docs/content/browser-rendering/platform/puppeteer.md

 ## Puppeteer API

-The full Puppeteer API can be found in the [Cloudflare's fork of Puppeteer](https://github.com/cloudflare/puppeteer/blob/main/docs/api/index.md).
+The full Puppeteer API can be found in the [Khulnasoft's fork of Puppeteer](https://github.com/cloudflare/puppeteer/blob/main/docs/api/index.md).